skybert/skybert-net/src/emacs/investigating-cpu-usage.md

 programming Java.
 It gives me a lot of
 [the goodness from Eclipse](http://skybert.net/emacs/java/), including true auto completion and highlighting of warnings and errors in the buffer.

-However, I've found that sometimes it's close to unusuable because it consumes too much CPU and hangs for several seconds (~8 in my last case) before doing what I told it too.
+However, I've found that sometimes it's close to unusuable because it consumes too much CPU and hangs for several seconds (~8 in my last case) before doing what I told it to.

 Today, I thought I'd get to the bottom of this, and I ventured on my first adventure with